RedFantom/masterkeys-linux/README.md

 The current list of supported devices includes:
 - MasterKeys Pro L RGB ANSI
+- MasterKeys Pro S RGB ANSI (untested)
+- MasterKeys Pro L RGB ISO (untested)

 If you would like for your device to be supported as well, please run the `record` executable.

+Keyboards with only monochrome lighting may use a different protocol and thus they would probably require more modifications than just adding a key layout matrix.
+Do not hesitate to open an issue if you have a monochrome keyboard, would like to see support and are willing to do some USB packet sniffing.

 ## Compiling and installing
 To be able to compile and install any of the targets in this library,